A Tour of the Metropolitan Museum of Art – MET

 - “The Death of Socrates” by Jacques-Louis David

-- The Death of Socrates by Jacques-Louis David depicts Socrates as the stoic old man in a white robe sitting upright on a bed; his right hand extended over a cup, the left hand is gesturing in the air.
-He is surrounded by his students and loyal followers showing emotional distress.
+- The Death of Socrates by Jacques-Louis David depicts Socrates as the stoic older man in a white robe sitting upright on a bed; his right hand extended over a cup, the left hand is gesturing in the air.
+He is surrounded by his students and loyal followers, showing emotional distress.
 The young man handing him the cup looks the other way, with his face in his hand.
-Another young man clutches the thigh of the old man begging Socrates not to take the poison.
-An elderly man sits at the end of the bed, is Plato, his most famous student and he is shown slumped over and looking in his lap.
+Another young man clutches the thigh of the older man begging Socrates not to take the poison.
+An elderly man sits at the end of the bed, is Plato, his most famous student, and he is shown slumped over and looking in his lap.

 - “The Harvesters” by Pieter Bruegel the Elder

-- “The Harvesters” by Pieter Bruegel, the Elder depicts the harvest time which most commonly occurred within August and September.
+- “The Harvesters” by Pieter Bruegel, the Elder, depicts the harvest time, which most commonly occurred within August and September.
 This painting is one in a series of six works that represent different times of the year.
 As in many of Bruegel’s paintings, the focus is on peasants and their work.
 Some of the peasants are shown eating while others are harvesting wheat.
-This was done to illustrate both the production and consumption of food.
+The depiction of eating and working was used to illustrate both the production and consumption of food.
 The painting shows the activities representative of the 16th-century Belgian rural life during the harvest period.
 Numerous details have been carefully added to create a sense of distance; these include the workers carrying wheat through the clearing and the ships far away.

 - “Young Woman Drawing” by Marie-Denise Villers

 - “Young Woman Drawing” by Marie-Denise Villers depicts an appealing image of a young woman artist in a white dress looking directly at the viewer.
-Initially, this picture was attributed to a male artist; however modern critical research points to Villers painting this portrait and furthermore art historians argue that this painting is a self-portrait.
+Initially, this picture was attributed to a male artist; however, modern critical research points to Villers painting this portrait.
+Today art historians argue that this painting is a self-portrait.

 - “The Grand Canal, Venice” by J. M. W. Turner

-- “The Grand Canal, Venice” by J. M. W. Turner was painted on his second visit to Venice, probably in 1833 and depicts the Grand Canal of Venice.
+- “The Grand Canal, Venice” by J. M. W. Turner was painted on his second visit to Venice, probably in 1833, and depicts the Grand Canal of Venice.
 Turner created a series of views of the city that displayed his interest in capturing a scene through the lens of his Romantic sensibility.
-Turner was the master in portraying nature with dramatic light and colour that permeates most of his paintings.
+Turner was the master in portraying nature with dramatic light and color that permeates most of his paintings.
 This painting is renowned for the way the foundations of the palaces of Venice merge into the waters of the canal through subtle reflections.
-This painting was shown in 1835 at the Royal Academy, where it was well received as one of his: “most agreeable works.”
+This painting was shown in 1835 at the Royal Academy, where it was well-received as one of his: “most agreeable works.”